Strong non-vanishing of cohomologies and strong non-freeness of adjoint line bundles on $n$-Raynaud surfaces: -Tango curve and -Raynaud surface

 \subsection{$n$-Tango curve}

-Let $C$ be a smooth projective curve defined over $\mathbf{k}$ and $K(C)$ be the function field of $C$.
-Denote by $K(C)^{p}=\left\{f^{p} | f \in K(C)\right\}$ the subfield of $p$-th powers.
-Let $F$ be the absolute Frobenius morphism.
-In \cite{Ra78,Tango72} the following exact sequence is used to construct Tango curves, where $\mathcal{B}^{1}$ is the exact $1$-form on $C$.
+Let $C$ be a smooth projective curve defined over $\mathbf{k}$ with the function field $K(C)$.
+We denote by $K(C)^{p}=\left\{f^{p} | f \in K(C)\right\}$ the subfield of $p$-th powers.
+Let $F$ denote the absolute Frobenius morphism.
+In \cite{Ra78,Tango72} the following exact sequence is used to construct Tango curves, where $\mathcal{B}^{1}$ is the sheaf of exact $1$-forms on $C$.
 More generally, we consider the following exact sequence